cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/formations/create_your_own_stencil_template_repos.md

     }
 {% endhighlight %}

-### Components of the JSON definition for a BTR
+### Components of the JSON definition

-The BTR itself has the following attributes:
+The Template Library itself has the following attributes:

 - `version` is always `v1` at the moment.
 - `templates` is an array, listing all template files in the repo
 - `name` is the unique name of the base template repo, usually in the format *stencils-language-framework*
-- `public` is a boolean value that specifies if the BTR is public
+- `public` is a boolean value that specifies if the Template Library is public
 - `long_name` is the name that will appear in the Skycap UI
-- `description` is a brief description to remind you of which BTR you are using
+- `description` is a brief description to remind you of which Template Library you are using

 Each entry under `templates` has the following attributes: